nivit/goodvibes/HACKING.md

   running, without the ui.
 - `framework`: the name says it all.
 - `libgszn`: a standalone library for GObject serialization.
-It is used to read and write the configuration file, and the stations list.
+It is used to read and write the configuration file, and the station list file.
 - `ui`: the GTK+ user interface.

 Moreover, `core` and `ui` contain a `feat` subdirectory: here, you will find